web2py/py4web/docs/chapter-14.rst

 -  url: the page to navigate to when the button is clicked
 -  text: text to display on the button
--  icon: the font-awesome icon to display before the text, for example "fa-calendar"
+-  icon: the icon corresponding to your icon-style to display before the text, for example "fa-calendar" for IconStyleFontawesome.
 -  additional_classes: a space-separated list of classes to include on the button element
 -  additional_styles: a string containing additional styles to add to the button